didi-smile/base-source/README.md

 ## Contribute
-- VNLP team members can create PR to this repo to contribute to this source
+- Everyone can create PR to this repo to contribute to this source
 - If you have a problem with this source, you can add an issue and tag `@duysmile` or email me `duy210697@gmail.com`